NareshPoudel1/CRUDapp/README.md

 This branch contains the basic CRUD operations implemented in the controller directly, interacting with the database using ApplicationDbContext.
 Key files in this branch:
 1.Controllers/ProductsController.cs
-oHandles HTTP requests for adding, editing, deleting, and listing products. oDirectly uses ApplicationDbContext for database operations.
+o Handles HTTP requests for adding, editing, deleting, and listing products. o Directly uses ApplicationDbContext for database operations.

 2.Models/Entities/Product.cs
-oRepresents the Product entity with properties such as Id, Name, Price, and Quantity.
+o Represents the Product entity with properties such as Id, Name, Price, and Quantity.

 3.Models/AddProductViewModel.cs
-oA ViewModel used for adding new products.
+o A ViewModel used for adding new products.

 4.Views/
-oContains Razor views for displaying and interacting with the product data (Add, Edit, List).
+o Contains Razor views for displaying and interacting with the product data (Add, Edit, List).

 feat/DI Branch
 This branch updates the code to use Dependency Injection.
 Key additions in this branch:
 1.Services/IProductServices.cs
-oInterface defining the methods for CRUD operations (GetAllProducts, GetProductById, AddProduct, UpdateProduct, DeleteProduct).
+o Interface defining the methods for CRUD operations (GetAllProducts, GetProductById, AddProduct, UpdateProduct, DeleteProduct).

 2.Services/ProductServices.cs
-oImplements the IProductServices interface and contains the actual logic for interacting with the database.
+o Implements the IProductServices interface and contains the actual logic for interacting with the database.

 3.Controllers/ProductsController.cs
-oRefactored to use IProductServices instead of directly interacting with ApplicationDbContext.
+o Refactored to use IProductServices instead of directly interacting with ApplicationDbContext.

 feat/storedprocedure Branch
 This branch contains stored procedure code for CRUD operations.
 Key additions in this branch:
 1.Services/ProductServicesStoredProcedure.cs
-oImplements IProductServices using stored procedures for database operations.
+o Implements IProductServices using stored procedures for database operations.

-2.Stored Procedures (in SQL Server): oSpGetAllProducts – Retrieves all products from the database. oSpGetProductById – Retrieves a product by its ID. oSpAddProduct – Adds a new product to the database. oSpUpdateProduct – Updates an existing product in the database. oSpDeleteProduct – Deletes a product from the database.
+2.Stored Procedures (in SQL Server): o SpGetAllProducts – Retrieves all products from the database. o SpGetProductById – Retrieves a product by its ID. o SpAddProduct – Adds a new product to the database. o SpUpdateProduct – Updates an existing product in the database. o SpDeleteProduct – Deletes a product from the database.

 3.Controllers/ProductsController.cs
-oUpdated to use ProductServicesStoredProcedure for CRUD operations.
+o Updated to use ProductServicesStoredProcedure for CRUD operations.

 Setup Instructions
 1.Clone the Repository
-git clone <repository-url>,cd CRUDapp
+ git clone <repository-url>,cd CRUDapp
 2.Switch Between Branches
-oTo view the basic CRUD operations:
+o To view the basic CRUD operations:
-git checkout master
+ git checkout master
 oTo view the DI implementation:
-git checkout feat/DI
+ git checkout feat/DI
-oTo view the stored procedure implementation:
+o To view the stored procedure implementation:
-git checkout feat/storedprocedure
+ git checkout feat/storedprocedure
 3.Update Database Connection
-oUpdate the connection string in appsettings.json to match your SQL Server configuration.
+o Update the connection string in appsettings.json to match your SQL Server configuration.

 4.Apply Migrations
-Add -Migration
+ Add -Migration
-Update -Database
+ Update -Database

 5.Run the Application